Devlight/CornerCutLinearLayout/README.md

 >\* - By default specified `ccll_child_corner_cut_type` is used for child-parent contact if not overridden by edge child.\
-\*\* - Note that only type of parent corner type is overridden, while parent properties (depth, length, etc.) are stay preserved.
+\*\* - Note that only type of parent corner cut type is overridden, while other properties (depth, length, etc.) are stay preserved.

 ### Extra Child Corner Cut Properties